 Thesis Required: No

-Example Courses: Communication Theory; Introduction to Health Communication; Research Methods; Media and Health Communication; Interpersonal Health Communication; Intercultural Communication in Health Contexts; Communication and Health Organizations; Communication Approaches to Health Advocacy
+Example Courses: Communication Theory; Introduction to Health Communication; Media and Health Communication; Interpersonal Health Communication; Organizational Communication; Strategic Communication; Risk and Crisis Communication

 GPA Requirements: No minimum GPA to apply